Start Here ► Learn More About Your Thyroid Journey…

 Your doctor can diagnose hyperthyroidism and hypothyroidism by testing the levels of thyroid hormones in your blood.
 Doctors measure hormones secreted by the thyroid gland itself, as well as thyroid-stimulating hormone (TSH), a chemical released by the pituitary gland that triggers hormone production in the thyroid.

-With low levels of thyroid hormone in your bloodstream, higher quantities of TSH are circulating in your blood as your body attempts to increase production of thyroid hormones.
+With low levels of thyroid hormone in your bloodstream, higher quantities of TSH are circulating in your blood as your body attempts to increase the production of thyroid hormones.

 The reverse is true, TSH levels are below normal and circulating thyroid-hormone levels are high.
 To determine the cause of hyperthyroidism, doctors often do other blood tests looking at certain thyroid antibodies.
 Raised levels of these antibodies can enable the doctor to pinpoint the cause of an overactive thyroid.
 Your doctor may also request either a normal ultrasound scan of your neck or a radioactive iodide uptake scan.
-In this latter test the doctor uses a special film to create a picture showing the exact location of the radioactive iodide in your thyroid gland.
+In this latter test, the doctor uses a special film to create a picture showing the exact location of the radioactive iodide in your thyroid gland.

 -Thyroid Cancer (Goiter)